matloff/fasteR/README.md

 > sum(Nile > 1200)
 [1] 7
 ```

+The river level exceeded 1200 in 7 years.

 But how in the world did that work?
 Bear with me a bit here.
 Let's
 look at a small example first: